Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 	`.:KEYS:~/.swarm/gdp/keys:/usr/local/etc/swarm/gdp/keys:/etc/swarm/gdp/keys`.

-* `swarm.gdp.crypto.key.dir` &mdash; the directory in which to store the secret keys when creating a GCL.
+* `swarm.gdp.crypto.key.dir` &mdash; the directory in which to store the secret keys when creating a GOB.
 Defaults to `KEYS`.
-	Can be overridden by gcl-create `-K` flag.
+	Can be overridden by gdp-create `-K` flag.

 * `swarm.gdp.crypto.hash.alg` &mdash; the default hashing algorithm.
 	Defaults to `sha256`.
-Can be overridden by gcl-create `-h` _alg_ flag.
+Can be overridden by gdp-create `-h` _alg_ flag.

 * `swarm.gdp.crypto.sign.alg` &mdash; the default signing algorithm.
 	Defaults to `ec`.
-Can be overridden by gcl-create `-k` flag.
+Can be overridden by gdp-create `-k` flag.

 * `swarm.gdp.crypto.keyenc.alg` &mdash; the default secret key encryption algorithm.
 Defaults to "aes192".
 A value of "none" turns off encryption.
-Can be overridden by gcl-create `-e` flag.
+Can be overridden by gdp-create `-e` flag.

 * `swarm.gdp.crypto.ec.curve` &mdash; the default curve to use when creating an EC key.
 Defaults to sect283r1 (subject to change).
-Can be overridden by gcl-create `-c` flag.
+Can be overridden by gdp-create `-c` flag.

 * `swarm.gdp.crypto.dsa.keylen` &mdash; the default size of an RSA signature key in bits.
 Defaults to 2048.
-Can be overridden by gcl-create `-b` flag.
+Can be overridden by gdp-create `-b` flag.

 * `swarm.gdp.crypto.rsa.keylen` &mdash; the default size of an RSA signature key in bits.
 Defaults to 2048.
-Can be overridden by gcl-create `-b` flag.
+Can be overridden by gdp-create `-b` flag.

 * `swarm.gdp.crypto.rsa.keyexp` &mdash; the exponent for an RSA signature key.
 Defaults to 3.